janishahota/1000129-JANISHA_HOTA/README.md

 ---

 ## Introduction:
 Computer vision is a field of Artificial Intelligence (AI) that uses machine learning and neural networks to teach computers and systems to derive meaningful information from digital images, videos and other visual inputs—and to make recommendations or take actions when they see defects or issues.
-(2) Nowadays, Computer vision is in great demand and used in different areas, including robotics, manufacturing, healthcare, etc. (3)
+(IBM, 2024) Nowadays, Computer vision is in great demand and used in different areas, including robotics, manufacturing, healthcare, etc. (“Computer Vision Applications - javaTpoint,” n.d.)

 ---

 ## Problem Statement:
 Road Rules Are Not Suggestions – They’re Lifesavers.
-(5) Following traffic rules and safety guidelines is of the utmost importance to avoid life-threatening accidents from occurring.
+(Nalli, 2024) Following traffic rules and safety guidelines is of the utmost importance to avoid life-threatening accidents from occurring.
 According to official statistics published by the Ministry of Road Transport and Highways (MoRTH), 153,972 persons were killed in road crashes in the year 2021 in India.
 This corresponds to 11.3 deaths per 100,000 population.
-(1) With enforced regulations and fines to discourage irresponsible driving, this rate will decrease.
+(Transportation Research and Injury Prevention Centre, n.d.)
+With enforced regulations and fines to discourage irresponsible driving, this rate will decrease.
 Due to the rise in private vehicles in India over the past few years, the workload on the traffic police has greatly increased too.
 In case of any incidents or traffic rules violations, there should be repercussions for the perpetrator, to ensure safety and mindfulness on roads.

 ---